radRoy/cloud/README.md

 - adapt shell commands (paths)
 - git sync the files between PC and cluster
 - run the shell commands

+For more information on how to conduct scientific workflows regarding/with cloud / computing cluster computation, refer to the S3IT's dedicated gitlab repository [(Computational) "Scientific Workflows"](https://gitlab.uzh.ch/devin.routh/scientific-workflows) for this.
+Also refer to [my notes from taking their dedicated course](https://github.com/radRoy/MSc/tree/master/scientific-workflows%20notes) for this.

 ### <u>Example calculation of the patch and stride shapes (with differing image sizes between specimens)</u>